amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Feature-Specific Documentation/PWA Features.md

 - **Mobile-Friendly Design**: Responsive layout using Tailwind CSS
 - **Secure Context**: Served over HTTPS in production

 The application's installability is achieved through manual service worker registration via the `ServiceWorkerRegistration` component, which registers `sw.js` in production environments.
-This approach provides more control over the registration process compared to automated PWA plugins.
+This approach works with the `next-pwa` plugin to ensure proper service worker lifecycle management.

 ```tsx
 export function ServiceWorkerRegistration() {